 The records examiner shall note his or her findings as to each objection on worksheets or within the computer software application or applications designed for such purpose and shall prepare a report of such findings.
 After the conclusion of the records examination, the parties will receive a report summarizing the record examiner's findings.
-A final summary report of the findings will be made a part of the Board's case file and preserved for examination in any future hearing or proceeding.
-The records examination is considered completed at the time shown on the final summary report.
+A final petition summary report of the findings will be made a part of the Board's case file and preserved for examination in any future hearing or proceeding.
+The records examination is considered completed after all rulings have been made and at the time shown on the final petition summary report.